IPOs stoke San Francisco housing market

 The IPO-driven real estate strategy is suddenly a common one in San Francisco as companies including Zynga and the review service Yelp prepare for public offerings.
 With the rise of secondary share markets that enable some employees of pre-public companies such as Facebook and Twitter to cash out, moreover, even the promise of an IPO is helping to drive residential real estate activity.

 San Francisco had already enjoyed a healthier housing market than most places.
-But the competitive bidding in some city neighborhoods recently has taken real estate professionals by surprise, with prices up more than 15 percent from last year in some areas.
+But the competitive bidding that's recently erupted in some city neighborhoods has taken real estate professionals by surprise, with prices up more than 15% from last year in some areas.

-(For an interactive graphic on residential real estate prices in San Francisco, New York and Los Angeles, click here)

 BEATING THE RUSH

-Fear of a new wave of IPO millionaires has Patrick Streule, a 38-year-old engineering manager, on the hunt now.
+It's fear of a new wave of IPO millionaires that has Patrick Streule, a 38-year-old engineering manager, on the hunt now.

 This past Sunday he was checking out a $1.1 million property with beamed ceilings and sweeping views in San Francisco's Noe Valley neighborhood -- and evaluating the competition.

 "The people who started working early on, they have a lot of stock options," fretted Streule.
-He stood next to lush plants in the Japanese-inspired courtyard of the house as prospective buyers in their 20s and 30s streamed by him.
+As he stood next to lush plants in the Japanese-inspired courtyard of the house, prospective buyers in their 20s and 30s streamed by him.

-Streule worries that he's after the same type of house that will appeal to IPO beneficiaries -- a modern, open-plan home in the southern part of town that's convenient to the city's tech hub south of Market Street and also close to the freeways, trains and employee shuttle-bus stops that whisk commuters to Silicon Valley.
+Streule worries that he's after exactly the same type of house that will appeal to IPO beneficiaries - a modern, open-plan home in the southern part of town that's convenient to the city's tech hub south of Market St. and also close to the freeways, trains and employee shuttle-bus stops that whisk commuters down to Silicon Valley.

-Realtors say well priced inventory in those neighborhoods has grown tight.
-Silvia Camen, an agent with Coldwell Banker, said she has about a half-dozen clients who have been looking in Noe Valley for six months; earlier this month, one client offered about $100,000 over the $1.2 million asking price for a Noe Valley home, only to lose out to an all-cash buyer.
+Realtors say well-priced inventory in those neighborhoods has growing tight.
+Silivia Camen, an agent with Coldwell Banker, said she has about a half-dozen clients who have been looking in Noe Valley for about six months; earlier this month, one client offered around $100,000 over the $1.2 million asking price for a Noe Valley home, only to lose out to an all-cash buyer.

-The median price of a single-family home in San Francisco County was $745,000 in October, up from $735,000 a year ago, according to the San Francisco Association of Realtors.
-For homes priced at $700,000 to $1.2 million, the supply on the market fell to two months from around four months a year ago.
+The median price of a single-family home in San Francisco County was $745,000 in October, according to the San Francisco Association of Realtors, up from $735,000 a year ago.
+For homes priced in the $700,000 to $1.2 million range, the supply on the market fell to two months from around four a year ago.

-San Francisco, where prices averaged $522 a square foot for the three months ended October 31, compared with $616 in 2007, is still more expensive than other big cities, Trulia data shows.
-Prices in the five boroughs of New York averaged $467 in the same time frame, Trulia says, compared to $525 in 2007, while in Los Angeles County they averaged $252, compared to $412 in 2007.
+San Francisco, where prices averaged $522 a square foot for the three months ended October 31, compared with $616 in 2007,is still more expensive than other big cities, Trulia data shows.
+Prices in the five boroughs of New York currently averaged around $467 in the same time frame, Trulia says, compared to $525 in 2007, while in Los Angeles County they average $252, compared to $412 in 2007.

 TWITTER'S NEW DIGS

-San Francisco's southern neighborhoods are benefiting not just from the suddenly rich, but also from start-ups increasingly locating in the city rather than suburban Silicon Valley.
+The city's southern neighborhoods are benefitting not just from the suddenly rich, but also from start-ups increasingly locating in San Francisco rather than suburban Silicon Valley.
 Employees who like to live near work will drive up residential prices in nearby neighborhoods, the theory goes.

-Index Ventures, a large European venture-capital firm, just opened its first U.S. offices and opted for SOMA rather than Silicon Valley; partner Mike Volpi says he enjoys being able to walk to many of his portfolio companies.
+Index Ventures, a large European venture-capital firm, just opened its first U.S. offices and skipped Silicon Valley for SOMA; partner Mike Volpi says he enjoys being able to walk to many of his portfolio companies.

-Even Silicon Valley companies like Facebook and Google (GOOG.O), eager to compete for young employees who often prefer city life, now have offices in the city and offer private transportation to shuttle city residents to the Valley.
+Even Silicon Valley companies like Facebook and Google, eager to compete for young employees who often prefer city life, now have offices in the city and private transportation to shuttle city residents to the Valley.

 The renewed strength in the local housing market has caught even some who work in real estate by surprise.
 Stephen Rossi, who heads business-services marketing at Trulia, wanted to move out of his SOMA condo and was planning to rent it out, thinking he couldn't sell if for the roughly $760,000 he paid back in 2009.